deepakducatvikaspuri/syllabus/c-syllabus.md

 -> The following are the major disadvantages of functions in C:
 -> Cannot return multiple values.
 -> Memory and time overhead due to stack frame allocation and transfer of program control.

+## Arrays
+-> An array in C is a fixed-size collection of similar data items stored in contiguous memory locations.
+It can be used to store the collection of primitive data types such as int, char, float, etc.

+# Syntax of Array Declaration
+-> data_type array_name [size];
+-> data_type array_name [size1] [size2]...[sizeN];

+# Array Initialization
+-> Initialization in C is the process to assign some initial value to the variable.

+# Array Initialization with Declaration
+-> data_type array_name [size] = {value1, value2, ... valueN};

+# Array Initialization with Declaration without Size
+-> data_type array_name [] = {value1, value2, ... valueN};

+# Array Initialization after Declaration (Using Loops)
+-> for (int i = 0; i < N; i++) {
+    array_name[i] = valuei;
+}

+# Access Array Elements
+-> array_name [index];

+# Update Array Element
+-> array_name[i] = new_value;

+# Types of Array in C
+-> One Dimensional Arrays (1D Array)
+-> Multidimensional Arrays

+# One Dimensional Array
+-> Syntax of 1D Array
+-> array_name [size];

+# Multidimensional Array
+-> Syntax of 2D Array
+-> array_name[size1] [size2];

+# Properties of Arrays
+# Fixed Size
+-> The array in C is a fixed-size collection of elements.
+The size of the array must be known at the compile time and it cannot be changed once it is declared.

+# Homogeneous Collection
+-> We can only store one type of element in an array.
+There is no restriction on the number of elements but the type of all of these elements must be the same.

+# Indexing in Array
+-> The array index always starts with 0 in C language.
+It means that the index of the first element of the array will be 0 and the last element will be N – 1.

+# Dimensions of an Array
+-> A dimension of an array is the number of indexes required to refer to an element in the array.
+It is the number of directions in which you can grow the array size.

+# Contiguous Storage
+-> All the elements in the array are stored continuously one after another in the memory.
+It is one of the defining properties of the array in C which is also the reason why random access is possible in the array.

+# Random Access
+-> The array in C provides random access to its element i.e we can get to a random element at any index of the array in constant time complexity just by using its index number.

+#  No Index Out of Bounds Checking
+-> There is no index out-of-bounds checking in C/C++, for example, the following program compiles fine but may produce unexpected output when run.

+# Advantages of Array
+-> The following are the main advantages of an array:
+-> Random and fast access of elements using the array index.
+-> Use of fewer lines of code as it creates a single array of multiple elements.
+-> Traversal through the array becomes easy using a single loop.
+-> Sorting becomes easy as it can be accomplished by writing fewer lines of code.

+# Disadvantages of Array
+-> Allows a fixed number of elements to be entered which is decided at the time of declaration.
+Unlike a linked list, an array in C is not dynamic.
+-> Insertion and deletion of elements can be costly since the elements are needed to be rearranged after insertion and deletion.